mannibis/NotifyPlex/README.md

     * **Auto:** This mode will use the NZBGet categories specified in the 'moviesCat' and 'tvCat' sections and when detected, will refresh the Plex sections associated with TV Shows or Movies automatically

-    * **Custom:** This mode will use the numerical section numbers specified in the customPlexSection option and refresh all of them upon successful download
+    * **Custom:** This mode will use the numerical section numbers specified in the 'customPlexSection' option and refresh all of them upon successful download

     * **Both:** This mode will use both the Auto and Custom modes